kalishaweidemann/gist-604b-assignment1/README.md

-# GitHub Repository Management with Codespaces
+# GitHub repository management with Codespaces

 ## Overview
 This project demonstrates foundational GitHub workflows using a structured repository and cloud-based development environment.
 The assignment focuses on organizing project files, writing documentation in Markdown, running Python scripts, and using Git for version control through GitHub Codespaces.